alagubalakumar/HadoopHiveSequenceGenerator/README.md

 build the project it will generate start.jar and stop.jar This will generate a sequence of range of number on demand , that will used in the hive udf to get and generate the sequence in between once exhausted ,it can be called further to get unused range.

-start the service :  java -jar start.jar  -sp <port of the server> -mp <monitoring port - used to stop> -r <range to generate>
+start the service :  java -jar start.jar  -sp {port of the server} -mp {monitoring port - used to stop} -r {range to generate}

-stop the service : java -jar stop.jar  -mp <monitoring port - used to stop>
+stop the service : java -jar stop.jar  -mp {monitoring port - used to stop}

 Implement the UDF Function as follows